patrickpichler/going-minimal/talk.md

 Let's dive right into containerizing the application then.

-We first use a simple Dockerfile approach.
-The application is going to be built as part of the Dockerfile build, which means, we need the Golang toolchain installed.
-To keep things simple we are going to use `golang:1.21.3-bookworm` as our base image.
+We start by using a simple Dockerfile approach.
+Since we will be building the app as part of the Dockerfile, we start with the `golang:1.21.3-bookworm` image.
+We then copy over the files we need, invoke the compiler, move the binary to `/usr/bin` and finally set the entrypoint to `vulnerable-awk-playground`.

 Take a look at the resulting Dockerfile.
 It is pretty straight forward.
 Time to build the image.
 Alright, didn't take too long.
 Now, care to guess the size of the resulting image?
 Any suggestions?